HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 {{ figure_markup(
   image="mobile-web-more-mobile-than-desktop-traffic.png",
-  caption="Percentage of Sites with more Mobile than Desktop Traffic", description="Bar chart showing the breakdown of sites that have more mobile traffic than desktop, grouped by CrUX magnitude", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=787161132&format=interactive", sheets_gid="601797488", sql_file="mobile_greater_than_desktop.sql"
+  caption="Percentage of Sites with more Mobile than Desktop Traffic", description="Bar chart showing the breakdown of sites that have more mobile traffic than desktop as grouped by rank magnitude, an Crux experimental metric which groups sites by the popularity of origin requests ", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=787161132&format=interactive", sheets_gid="601797488", sql_file="mobile_greater_than_desktop.sql"